learn-co-curriculum/react-changing-state/README.md

 A modal can either be open or closed, so our application needs to keep track of that.
 The `<Modal />` component itself only _knows_ whether or not it is open, it can't "open" itself — instead it has to expose some API for other components for opening it.

-Therefore we need to keep track of whether or not the modal is open in its parent component.
+Therefore, we need to keep track of whether or not the modal is open in its parent component.
 In this case, that's the `<App />` component.
 On page load, the modal shouldn't be open.
 The initial state of the modal is closed (`isModalOpen = false`).
 We can initialize a component's state in its constructor:

 ```js
 class App extends React.Component {